Local Hour: Zas Is In A Bed

 Get my comfort on.
 Who in sports do you guys think of and say is most likely to sleep in that outfit?
 Because I'm going to start the bidding with Lou Holtz.

-You love a town
+You love a gown

 being visited by the ghost of Christmas past.
 He's a separate bad guy, right?

-Ricky Ricardo still.
+Yeah, Ricky Ricardo still

 I got George Carl.
-Jerry Sloan, R.I.P.
+Jerry Sloan R.I.P.

 Oh.
 Hubie Brown?
 No.

-92 years old, Hubie Brown.
+92 years old Hubie Brown.
 He celebrated a birthday like two weeks ago.

 92.